-This Statement has been prepared in accordance to paragraph 22(2) of Schedule 19 of the UK Finance Act 2016 for financial year 2022.
+This Statement has been prepared in accordance to paragraph 22(2) of Schedule 19 of the UK Finance Act 2016 for the financial year ending December 31, 2023.

 How GRAIL manages UK tax risk